And Now A Spiritual Revolution

 What is 'new' is that we now have a global problem.
 The scale of the dilemma is off the charts.
 So, our solutions to the problem need to be as well.

-Contemplation may seem like an isolated practice, but it actually helps us to know ourselves better and love ourselves more, which allows us to relate more genuinely with others.
+Contemplation may seem like an isolated practice, but it helps us to know ourselves better and love ourselves more, which allows us to relate more genuinely with others.
 By diving deep into our own consciousness, we access resources which allow us to be better companions and to be of greater service to the world at large.

 This is what humanity needs at this moment especially!
-We need a spiritual revolution if we as a species are to change from being the destroyers of our planet to responsible denizens of it.
+We need a spiritual revolution now if we as a species are to change from being the destroyers of our planet to responsible denizens of it.

 We need to turn inwards to find sustainable joy and then turn outwards to live a kind of life that is environmentally sustainable.
 We do the former as individuals and the latter as a collective.

 Freedom is not the capacity to do whatever you want.
-Freedom is the ability to do what your better self knows right without being driven by compulsions and selfish conditioning.
+Freedom is the ability to do what your better self knows is right without being driven by compulsions and selfish conditioning.

 Meditation can set us free from old patterns of thinking and behavior.
 To do this, we train our mind.